FormidableLabs/victory-native-xl/website/docs/cartesian/cartesian-chart.md

 A `string` value indicating the _key_ of each `data[number]` object to be used on the independent (x) axis for charting.
 E.g. `"day"` if you want to use the `"day"` field of the data points for the x-axis.

 :::info
-The `xKey` prop must point to a field that has either a `number` or `string` type, as these are the values that can be reasonably serialized by Reanimated.
+The `xKey` prop must be a key for a field that has either a `number` or `string` type, as these are the values that can be reasonably serialized by Reanimated.
 :::

 ### `yKeys` (required)